LiveG-Technologies/BatHat/README.md

-# BlindSight
+# BatHat
-Team Echo's 'bat hat' for the PA Raspberry Pi Competition 2017.
+Team Echo's BatHat for the PA Raspberry Pi Competition 2017.